atishp568/VirtualAssistant_Project/README.md

 I have developed this project using Python to provide a user-friendly interface for carrying out a variety of tasks by employing certain well-defined commands, and my role in this project was to design the frontend and backend.

 # Features
-It can do a lot of cool things, some of them being:
+It can do a lot of cool things, some of them being:/n Greet user/n
-Greet user
 Launch applications/softwares
 Open any website
 Tells about weather of any city